biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.md

   data should be written.
 If the directory does not exist, it will be created
 * **env_dir**: Directory containing the environmental raster files for modeling and projecting species distributions.
-* **ecoregions_filename**: Raster file to be used for modeling rare species or as a mask for the Maxent algorithm.
+* **ecoregions_filename**: Raster file denoting ecologically and geographically defined regions to be used for modeling rare species or as a mask for the Maxent algorithm.

 Optional: